Paul Cotton (diplomat): Foreign affairs career

 Returning to New Zealand, Cotton joined the Department of External Affairs in 1954 and worked in the Specialised Agencies Division of the Department of External Affairs.
 In a paper to Cabinet in December 1955, he proposed the formation of a cabinet committee to investigate the peaceful uses of nuclear energy in New Zealand.
 Following Cotton's recommendation, Cabinet established a committee on atomic energy, which studied the reports from delegates to the "Atoms for Peace" conference in Geneva in 1955, and another committee consisting of the permanent heads of government departments with an interest in developing peaceful uses for atomic energy.
 Cotton served as secretary to the cabinet committee.
 Bill Hamilton, head of the Department of Scientific and Industrial Research and chair of the permanent heads committee, prepared a draft policy statement that New Zealand had no need for nuclear power for at least 30 years, which Cotton believed to be "most unsatisfactory".
 Cotton subsequently redrafted the policy statement, moderating Hamilton's views.

 Cotton went on to various overseas postings in Australia, India, Malaysia, and London prior to 1970.
 In 1970, 1971 and 1973, he was an advisor at sessions of the United Nations General Assembly.
-He served as New Zealand consul-general in New York from 1973 to 1974, and high commissioner to Samoa from 1975 to 1977 and Tonga from 1975 to 1976.
+He served as New Zealand consul-general in New York from 1973 to 1975, and high commissioner to Samoa from 1975 to 1977 and Tonga from 1975 to 1976.

 While high commissioner to Samoa, Cotton visited Tokelau seven times, although he had no official role there.
 Together with Neil Walter and Rod Gates, Cotton modernised New Zealand's administrative arrangements with Tokelau.

 On his return to New Zealand he was appointed head of the Pacific Division and chief of protocol, retaining those positions until his appointment as rapporteur to the 34th session of the Special Political Committee of the United Nations in 1979.

 After this he held several ambassadorial positions.
 He was the New Zealand ambassador to Greece from 1980 to 1983, the Philippines between 1984 and 1988, and consul-general in Sydney from 1991 to 1994.

 During this period he returned to the United Nations in 1988 as a special representative.
-While there Cotton received a cheque of US$500,000 for the New Zealand Agent Orange Trust from the makers of agent orange on behalf of Vietnam War veterans affected by the herbicide.
+While there Cotton received a cheque of US$500,000 for the New Zealand Agent Orange Trust from the makers of Agent Orange on behalf of Vietnam War veterans affected by the herbicide.

 From 1989 to 1990 he was the director of royal visits.

+Te Maori

+While Cotton was serving as the New Zealand consul-general in New York between 1973 and 1975, he and Douglas Newton, from the Metropolitan Museum of Art, proposed to the American Federation of Arts the idea of a touring exhibition of Māori art.
+This proposal led to the exhibition Te Maori.